 Many people mistake great questions for hard ones.
 A great question won’t always be hard to answer.
 In fact, it will have a clear answer that people actually know.
 A question that’s impossible to answer is a failure.
 Questions are meant to be answered (at least in trivia), so keep that in mind.

-Take these tips (along with the many others we provide!) seriously next time you’re working on a pub quiz or something of the sort.
+Take these tips (along with the many others we provide!) seriously next time you’re working on a pub quiz or something of the sort (especially if you want to avoid any legal issues!).
 At the same time, have fun with it!
 As long as your questions can’t be misinterpreted, you’re all good.
 Easy questions can be great questions too, so don’t sweat it!
+And a great host can do wonders with any sort of question!
 For some great question inspiration, look here.